 Goodwill Industries calls their logo the Smiling G, which has won awards as well.
 But what’s the meaning behind that smile?
 In their press release, they hired a graphic designer (Joseph Selame) to create one of the most iconic charity logos of all time.

-Here’s another example of the many charity logos where the symbol has significance on their organization.
+Here’s another example of the many charity logos where the symbol has significance in their organization.
 Charity: water uses a Jerry Can on their logo.
 They even call the can “Jerry.”
-The yellow can symbolizes difficulties many in the developing world are facing.
+The yellow can symbolize difficulties many in the developing world are facing.
 But it also signifies hope.
 The icon serves as a reminder of their values and mission.

 The emblem on the GlobalGiving logo may look like four puzzle pieces melded together.
 But it symbolizes people coming together.
 The four “people” represents the following: